AdaCore/ada_language_server/doc/settings.md

 ### projectView.flatMode

-Controls whether the Project View in VS Code displays projects in a flat list rather than as a hierarchy.
+Controls whether the Project view in VS Code displays projects in a flat list rather than as a hierarchy.
 This is a VS Code-only setting.

 ### projectView.showObjectDirectories

-Controls whether the Project View in VS Code displays object directories.
+Controls whether the Project view in VS Code displays object directories.
 This is a VS Code-only setting.

 ### projectView.showRuntimeFiles

-Controls whether the Project View in VS Code displays runtime source files.
+Controls whether the Project view in VS Code displays runtime source files.
 This is a VS Code-only setting.

 ### externalAnnotations.showInEditor